sadasystems/covid19-healthcare-chatbot/README.md

 <p align="left"><img src="./screenshots/sada-logo.png" width="197" height="33"/></p>

-# COVID-19 Healthcare Virtual Agent using Google Dialogflow CX platform
+# COVID-19 Healthcare Virtual Agent using Google Dialogflow CX platform :p
 A conversational chatbot to help companies to support their employees in:

 a) Issuing a Digital Clearance pass that is required for entering the office building.
 Employees will complete a health screening and get the clearance pass for reporting to work in person.